-English, a Republican, was the representative for Pennsylvania’s 3rd congressional district from 2003 to 2008.
+English was the representative for Pennsylvania’s 3rd congressional district and was a Republican.
+He served from 2003 to 2008.

-Each dot in the chart below was a member of the House of Representatives in 2008.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-English is shown as a purple triangle. (analysis methodology)
+English is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2008 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 English sponsored bills primarily in these issue areas:

 Taxation (17%) Foreign Trade and International Finance (17%) Commerce (15%) Government Operations and Politics (14%) Economics and Public Finance (11%) Finance and Financial Sector (9%) Health (9%) Social Welfare (8%)

 - H.R.
 7145 (110th): People for the Planet Act of 2008

 - H.R.
 7044 (110th): To amend the Internal Revenue Code of 1986 to allow a temporary …

 - H.Res.
 1495 (110th): Supporting the goals and ideals of National Assisted Living Week.

 - H.R.
 7014 (110th): NAFTA Modernization Trade Negotiating Authority Act

 - H.Res.
 1444 (110th): Expressing the Sense of the House of Representatives that the Susquehanna River …